-Creating Backyard Habitat book is packed full of everything you need to know about designing a garden for local wildlife as well as creating spaces you to enjoy.
+Creating Backyard Habitat book is packed full of everything you need to know about designing a garden for local wildlife as well as creating spaces to enjoy (click on the book cover above).

 The Backyard Habitat Program is a program funded through the Council’s Sustainability Levy.